 New patients will be asked to attend for a consultation with the practice nurse when registering with our practice.
 Please bring your list of medications with you to this appointment, preferably a print out from your previous Drs.

-As it can, sometimes, take a while for your full medical records to arrive, you may be asked some questions about your past and present health, and any treatment you are taking.
+Sometimes it may take a while for your full medical records to arrive, therefore you may be asked some questions about your past and present health, and any treatment you are taking.

 Guide to GP Services